2sungryul/linetracer/README.md

 Linetracer using Jetson nano and Dynamixel

-Prerequisites : Opencv 4.6, Gstreamer, and Dynamixel C++ SDK
+Prerequisites : g++, Make, Opencv 4.6, Gstreamer, and Dynamixel C++ SDK

 # What to do on Jetson nano